|Seneca School, which is nestled in the southeastern corner of Bear Valley, currently serves

 Goals for Seneca School...

-order to realize our vision of a community school.
+of ways to engage our students and realize our vision of a community school.

 - Increase student access to the outside community and increase access of the outside community